gruller/my_first_repository/PRACTICE.md

 Great job!
 Keep going!
 This is a practice PULL!

 Hello!
 Today I would like you to review this as a PULL, and go over some more Ruby exercises before moving on to the next segment.

+You got it!
+This is a practice PUSH to the PRACTICE.md file.